What are we? Where are we going?

 What are we?
 Drawing on Kenneth Burke, but also Bernard Stiegler, we are tool and language- (symbol-) using beings, designed for freedom.
 As symbol-using beings, interpretation is important to our core.

 Where are we going?
 I am still working on interpreting what “digital” means.
-To this end, and to supplement some of the resources I have shared, e.g. in my last post and syllabus draft, I am learning a lot from Adam Gordon Bell’s podcast, CoRecursive.
+To this end, and to supplement some of the resources I have shared, e.g. in my last post, I am learning a lot from Adam Gordon Bell’s podcast, CoRecursive.

 The podcast answers the question “where are we going” by exploring early and current programming in terms of what it teaches us, focusing on the value in all of the noise.
 It champions the meta-critique of tools, languages, and work culture; curiosity, and play in pursuit of ongoing learning.I like Adam’s “telling” of the code space and have learned the following about where we are in terms of actualizing self-realization.
 (The following listicle is a draft that is best skimmed.)